-Lower 48 resources filling Resource Order requests for incident assignments in Alaska will have an Alaska Orientation Briefing package made available to them.
+Lower 48 resources filling Resource Order requests for incident assignments in Alaska will have an Alaska Orientation Briefing package made available to them prior to deployment to Alaska.

 p.
 MISCELLANEOUS ASSISTANCE

 Agencies are accountable for tracking the expenditures charged for these activities.
 Where separate reimbursable agreements are necessary, establishing reimbursable agreements and charge codes pre-season is encouraged.
 Costs associated with this section that are eligible for reimbursement using a Bill for Collection may be totaled and included as a separate line item in the Annual Fixed Costs billing.
 Each bill is subject to audit.